mvrozanti/RAT-via-Telegram/README.md

 ## Features:

+- Display ARP table (Thanks <a href="http://github.com/Dviros">Dviros</a>!)
-- Run keylogger on the target
+- Run keylogger
-- Get target PC's Windows version, processor and more
+- Get target PC's Windows version, processor and more ()
 - Get target PC's IP address information and approximate location on map
-- Delete files or folder on target
+- Delete files or folder
-- Show current directory on target
+- Show current directory
-- Change current directory on target
+- Change current directory
-- List current or specified directory on target
+- List current or specified directory
 - Download any file from the target
 - Upload local files to the target.
 Send your image, pdf, exe or anything as `file` to the Telegram bot
 - Autostart playing a video in fullscreen and no controls for a youtube video on target
-- Screenshots of the target
+- Take Screenshots
-- Execute any file on the target
+- Execute any file
-- Access to microphone on target
+- Access to microphone
 - Start HTTP Proxy Server
 - Freeze target's keyboard
 - [WIP] Schedule tasks to run at specified time
 - [WIP] Freeze target's mouse
 - [WIP] Get active processes and services
 - [WIP] Capture clipboard (Text, Image)
-- [WIP] Disable/Enable mouse/keyboard
 - [WIP] Hide desktop icons
-- [WIP] Update .exe on target
+- [WIP] Update .exe
 - [WIP] Shutdown computer
-- [WIP] Self-Destruct RAT on the target
+- [WIP] Self-Destruct RAT
 - [WIP] Take snapshots from the webcam (if attached)
-- [WIP] Copy and Move files on the target
+- [WIP] Copy and Move files
 - [WIP] Audio compression
 - More coming soon!